This role is a fast-paced, dynamic position that plays a vital part in sustaining Pearson’s overall sales success. • Expand Pearson’s market

 Other workers operate machines that mix spices, mill grains, or extract oil from seeds.

-Food and tobacco processing workers held about 223,000 jobs in 2014 and mostly worked in food manufacturing facilities.
+Food and tobacco processing workers hold about 223,000 jobs and mostly work in food manufacturing facilities.

-The industries that employed the most food and tobacco processing workers in 2014 were as follows:
+The industries that employ the most food and tobacco processing workers are as follows:

 |Bakeries and tortilla manufacturing||16%|

 |Fruit and vegetable preserving and specialty food manufacturing||11|

 Food manufacturing facilities are typically large, open floor areas with loud machinery, requiring workers to wear ear protection to guard against noise.
 Workers are frequently exposed to high temperatures when working around cooking machinery.
 Some work in cold environments for long periods with goods that need to be refrigerated or frozen.